RoDmitry/EnCom/README.md

 There is no need to escape characters in strings.
 And it's capable to work with binary data as is.

-Zero-copy for string or bytes.
+Zero-copy for strings and bytes.

 To make it even more compact, I encourage you to use keys as short as possible, one char is ideal as 0-9,a-z,A-Z. And if you have removed some value, then just don't use that key anymore (maybe mark it as deprecated somewhere).
 I guess you ask: "Should I remember the alphabet to name it?", and the solution might be to name it as: `0-9` then `qwertyuiopasdf..`, so no need to remember the alphabet.